shishkina/LECTURE_U02_D10_Express-MVC-CRUD-misc/README.md

 So far we've read all of the items in our database (`GET`) and we've added items to our database (`POST`).
 Now we're going to learn how to edit (`PUT`) and delete items in the database (`DELETE`).

-Unfortunately, `PUT` and `DELETE` is not quite supported in the web browser.
+Unfortunately, `PUT` and `DELETE` are not quite supported in the web browser.
 We have to install and use an express middleware called 'method override' to get them to work:

 1. Run `npm install --save method-override`
 2. Then you have to import it: